UV Filters Chart: Sunscreen Active Ingredients

 For explanations for other cosmetic ingredients, check here.

-For a list of sunscreens and their UV filters, check here.
+For a list of sunscreen recommendations grouped by their UV filters, check here.